kylej692/WorkoutJournal/README.md

   <img src="Images/TimeScreen.png">
 </p>

 ## Features
 - Easy conversion between Imperial (Lbs) and Metric (Kgs)
-- Add a routine feature for faster addition of workout logs
+- Add a routine for faster addition of workout logs
 - Graph to display your progress in a specified exercise
 - Stopwatch and Timer